mohammad-sharifulislam/filter/README.md

-If your linux is not running on a 64 bit processor, I don't think you would be able to run this.
+If your Computer is not running on a 64 bit processor, I don't think you would be able to run this.

 # filter